AbishekKJ/StockMarketApp/README.md

 - Decimal is used as a data type for stock price, dividend values, par value and trade price as Decimal gives high precision and used widely over financial calculations
 - The stock types used for the problem - CommonStock and Preferred
+- Assumed the code should also accept the stock, trade and other data as input so added config parameter to load pre-loaded sample data or fetch input
+- Input is explictly passed as Decimal assuming value will be decimal.
+Need to consider converting to Decimal before calculation for safe side